Are Canadian wildfires under control? Here's what to know.

 The fires, which began in early June and have affected Ontario and Quebec, have impacted Canadians and Americans alike.
 Canadian media reported that 14,000 people in Quebec were evacuated earlier in June.
 In Canada, the fires caused thick smoke that led to air quality warnings.
 In the Northeast, there was a similar effect: Cities like New York and Philadelphia were blanketed in a thick haze that eventually traveled south to Baltimore and Washington, D.C.

-The smoke is expected to gradually blow away from the U.S. East Coast over the weekend, but the fires in Canada are still burning.
+As forecasts anticipated, the smoke began to gradually blow away from the U.S. East Coast over the weekend, but the fires in Canada are still burning.
 Here's what to know about the ongoing wildfires.

 Are the Canadian wildfires under control?

-According to the Canadian Interagency Forest Fire Centre, there are currently 417 active fires in the country.
-According to a map updated by the CIFFC daily, these fires are on both coasts of the country.
+According to the Canadian Interagency Forest Fire Centre, there are currently 450 active fires across the country, with one new fire reported Monday.
+That number was up from 417 active fires tracked nationwide on Friday.
+According to a map updated daily by the center, these fires are burning from coast to coast, with blazes heavily concentrated in Canada's eastern and western provinces, on both of the country's East and West Coasts.

-Of those fires, 218 are labeled as "out of control."
-Just 108 are marked as "under control," while another 91 are "being held."
+Of those fires, 220 were labeled "out of control" on Monday — only a slight increase from the 218 fires marked the same late last week.
+Just 127 are marked as "under control," up from 108 several days ago, while another 103 are "being held."
 A fire being held means it is not moving but still not considered under control, and its status can fluctuate.

-According to Ontario's Ministry of Natural Resources and Forestry, there are 34 active fires burning.
-Half of them were not yet under control as of Friday evening, the agency said.
-Seven are being held, one is being observed and nine are under control.
+According to Ontario's Ministry of Natural Resources and Forestry, there are 52 active fires burning in the province, several of which cover between 5,000 and 13,000 hectares, or around 12,000 and 32,000 square acres, of land.
+Twenty were not yet under control as of Monday morning, the agency said.
+Four are being held, 10 are being observed and 16 are under control.

-According to Societe De Protection Des Forets, an agency in Quebec, there are 134 active fires in the province.
-The site does not provide statistics on how many fires are out of control, but does have an interactive map that updates every five minutes with updated statuses.
+According to Societe De Protection Des Forets, an agency in Quebec, there are at least 128 active fires in the province.
+The site does not provide statistics on how many fires are out of control but does have an interactive map that updates every five minutes with updated statuses.

 Why are the Canadian wildfires out of control?